tenet-ac-za/safire.ac.za-website/content/technical/resources/migrating-from-adfs-to-entra-id.md

 > Note: If SAFIRE provides a SaaS proxy in future, it will not support custom business logic.
 {.message-box .warning}

+## subject-id changes

+If you have used the [`objectGUID`](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-ada3/937eb5c6-f6b3-4652-a276-5d6bb8979658) directory attribute as a source attribute for generating the scoped SAML [`subject-id`]({{< ref "/technical/attributes/subject-id.md" >}}) attribute, you should be aware that `objectGUID` is **not** the same attribute as the EntraID `user.objectidentifer` attribute (available as the `http://schemas.microsoft.com/identity/claims/objectidentifier` claim).

+The original on-prem `objectGUID` is [usually available](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/plan-connect-design-concepts#sourceanchor) as `user.onpremisesimmutableid`, albeit as a base64 encoded binary representation of the GUID.
+That means it is *in theory* possible to preserve a `subject-id` generated from an on-prem `objectGUID`.
+However, we're not aware of a claim transformation that will let you convert the base64 representation to the same string representation you may be using in AD FS.

+For this reason, and given that `subject-id` was [introduced as a supported attribute]({{< ref "/safire/news/20250901-baseline-changes.md" >}}) long after the deprecation of AD FS, we would **strongly recommend** deferring the introduction of `subject-id` until after your Entra ID migration.

 ## No automated metadata refresh

 Entra ID currently does not support dynamically refreshing remote metadata from a URL.
 This means there's no way to automatically track or incorporate updates to SAFIRE's metadata.
 While this would be a significant problem for service providers, in practice, metadata changes that affect identity providers are infrequent.